86challenge/rules/rules.typ

       [Thunderhill West], [1.5],
     )

-  + *Engine*
+  + *Engine & Powertrain*
-    + Engine tuning must be unmodified
+    + Engine software must be OEM
-    + Oil coolers, accumulators, and/or sump changes are allowed
+    + Engine oil coolers, accumulators, and/or sump changes are allowed
     + Gen. 2 intake charcoal filters shall be present and unaltered
+    + #highlight[Transmission and diff oil coolers are allowed]
+    + #highlight[Any pump gasoline (including blending high-octane gasoline) is allowed]

   + *Alignment*
     + Front camber shall not exceed (be more negative than) -2.5 degrees